jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 2.0.8 =
+ * Changed the "catch permissions" logic for retrieving the infinite session key again - hopefully eliminate conflict with theme-my-login plugin and any other plugin trying to set cookies.
+ * Adapted logic to allow for posting to the walls of Application Profile pages, Group pages, and regular Fan Pages

 = 2.0.7 =
  * Added new way to grant permissions directly for a pageID entered into